CLASSIC HOTSPOTS BIRDING TOUR

 DAY 3 - CARARA NATIONAL PARK

-All day bird Carara National Park.
-The park is in a transitional zone between northern and southern Pacific coastal areas and attracts a nice combination of northern and southern species.
-Bird the Laguna Meandrica trail through secondary forest paralleling the Tarcoles River.
-This trail is wide and fairly level, affording easy walking.
+We'll spend the morning birding the Laguna Meandrica Trail.
 Specialties typically seen along the trail include White-whiskered Puffbird, Baird's Trogon, Black-hooded Antshrike, Slaty Antwren, Chestnut-backed Antwren, Orange-collared Manakin, Rufous-naped Wren, Black-bellied Wren, Rufous-and-white Wren, Scarlet-rumped Tanager, and Spot-crowned Euphonia.
 With luck one could also find Long-tailed Manakin and Rufous-breasted Wren.
 At the end of the trail are some ponds where roosting Boat-billed Herons are normally present in thick understory near the river.
 Also present sometimes are Black-bellied Whistling-Ducks.
-After lunch at the lodge, bird the Headquarters Trail at Carara.
-This trail goes through primary forest where species composition is quite different.
-The trail is flat, paved, and easy.
-Notable species possible include Gray-chested Dove, Bronzy Hermit, White-whiskered Puffbird, Black-hooded Antshrike, Streak-chested Antpitta, Tawny-winged Woodcreeper, Northern Bentbill, Stub-tailed Spadebill, Riverside Wren, Long-billed Gnatwren, Orange-billed Sparrow, and Yellow-throated Euphonia.
-Night at Cerro Lodge.

-DAY 5 - SAN GERARDO DE DOTA
+DAY 5 - PARAISO QUETZAL & SAN GERARDO DE DOTA

-Morning birding La Selva Biological Station, where over 400 species have been recorded.
-Access is restricted for most groups, but we can usually get exceptional access because our guides are Costa Rican and most have previously worked at La Selva.
-Birding is along the entrance road, in the clearing around the visitor center, and along an extensive network of trails through primary and secondary forest.
 It's preferable to bird the forest interior early when bird activity is at its best.
-Several hundred species are possible and we see different ones on every visit, which is typical when birding in rainforest.
+Several hundred species are possible, and we see different ones on every visit, which is typical when birding in rainforest.
 Possibilities include Great Tinamou, Semiplumbeous Hawk, Chestnut-colored Woodpecker, Pale-billed Woodpecker, Fasciated Antshrike, Great Antshrike, Black-crowned Antshrike, Black-headed Tody-Flycatcher, Bare-necked Umbrellabird, White-collared Manakin, Crimson-collared Tanager, Golden-hooded Tanager, Dusky-faced Tanager, and many more.
 If an army ant swarm is encountered, obligate and opportunistic army ant followers such as Bicolored Antbird, Ocellated Antbird, Gray-headed Tanager and Red-throated Ant-Tanager are very possible.
-After lunch at the lodge, transfer back to Alajuela with an optional birding stop at La Paz Waterfall Gardens where the main target birds are Black-bellied Hummingbird and Coppery-headed Emerald.
-Night at Hotel Aeropuerto.
+La Selva is a reliable site for seeing Snowy Cotinga, which we'll make a special effort to see.

 DAY 9 - END OF TOUR

-Tour ends with breakfast at the hotel.
+Our tour ends with breakfast at the hotel.
 International flights home.

 ADDITIONAL INFO